-- You live in a structure that was built after 1973 when Florida adopted a standard building code. - You do not live in a manufactured or mobile home. - Your home is not vulnerable to storm surge or inland flooding. - You have reduced the threat of falling trees by trimming and/or removing dead, dying or diseased trees.
+- You live in a structure that was built after 1973 when Florida adopted a standard building code. - You do not live in a mobile or manufactured home. - Your home is not vulnerable to storm surge or inland flooding. - You have reduced the threat of falling trees by trimming and/or removing dead, dying or diseased trees.